Implants vs Dentures — Which is Better? Cost & Comparison

 Cost Comparison: The Real Numbers

 Cost is often the deciding factor, so let's look at the real numbers, both upfront and long-term.
-In Karachi, dental implants are PKR 150,000 per tooth including the implant post, abutment, and premium zirconia crown.
-A full mouth implant restoration (all-on-4 or all-on-6) can range from PKR 800,000 to PKR 1,500,000.
+In Karachi, dental implants start from Rs 125,000 per tooth including the implant post, abutment, and premium zirconia crown.
+A full mouth implant restoration (all-on-4 or all-on-6) can varies with the case.

-Complete dentures generally cost PKR 30,000 to PKR 80,000 per arch.
+Complete dentures generally cost a figure we confirm after assessment.
 However, when calculating true long-term cost, implants often prove more economical.
-Dentures need replacement every 5-8 years (costing PKR 30,000-80,000 each time), require adhesives and cleaning solutions (PKR 3,000-5,000 annually), and may cause bone loss that requires additional treatment.
-Over 20 years, a single dental implant at PKR 150,000 may cost less than repeatedly replacing a denture.
+Dentures need replacement every 5-8 years (costing up to Rs 80,000 each time), require adhesives and cleaning solutions (up to Rs 5,000 annually), and may cause bone loss that requires additional treatment.
+Over 20 years, a single dental implant at a price confirmed after examination may cost less than repeatedly replacing a denture.

 Who Is a Good Candidate for Each?